newville/wxmplot/doc/comparisons.rst

 Comparison with Matplotlib.pyplot
 ========================================

 To be clear, `wxmplot` uses `matplotlib` for plotting and image display.
 Any aspect of "beauty" in `wxmplot` comes from `matplotlib`, which makes plots and images of scientific data that are of excellent quality.
 Allowing `LaTeX` rendering for mathematical symbols and expressions in labels is particularly helpful for plotting data from the physical sciences.
+For clarity, I include the Seaborn package as essentially `matplotlib` with different theming (that can be used from `wxmplot`!).

 Of course, `matplotlib` is much more comprehensive than `wxmplot` and supports some display types that `wxmplot` does not. `wxmplot` focuses its